mjaquiery/genetics-snakemake/README.md

 conda env create -p envs/smake --file=envs/environment.yaml # create conda environment from the project's YAML file

 conda activate envs/smake # activate environment.
 Use conda deactivate to quit
+# If you need to remove it to reset, use conda env remove -p envs/smake
 ```

 ### Run the slurmtest script